ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 1. Open the Active LabVIEW project where the InstrumentStudio plug-in was created.
 2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
-3. Build the PPL by right-clicking on the PPL build specification and choosing 'Build'.
+3. To build the PPL, right-click on the desired build specification and choose 'Build'.
 4. Copy the built plug-in files into the InstrumentStudio `Addons` directory, which is `C:\Program Files\National Instruments\InstrumentStudio\Addons` by default.
    - You may optionally install the plug-in files into a subdirectory of the `Addons` directory so